Caeldeth/loures/Lore/Twila-Inside-The-Judges-Chamber.md

 ## Recording Trial Proceedings

-A brief summary of all court proceedings must be posted to the Judgements board as soon as possible.
+A brief summary of all court proceedings must be posted to the Judgments board as soon as possible.

 ## Conclusion